Discovering Tomorrow’s Talents

 It’s built on four cornerstones: technical regulations, organisational standards, sporting regulations, and marketing and communications.

-Rookies will be in contention for the Burson Rookie Award at the end of the season, with individual round winners to receive a Burson Rookie of The Round Medal.
+Rookies will be in contention for the Burson Auto Parts Rookie of the Year at the end of the season, with individual round winners to receive a Burson Auto Parts Rookie of The Round plate.

-The Burson Rookies Medal is open to drivers under the age of 18, as of Round 1 of the championship, who have competed in no more than three national series or championship circuit racing events in their racing career so far.
+The Burson Auto Parts Rookie award is open to drivers under the age of 18, as of Round 1 of the championship, who have competed in no more than three national series or championship circuit racing events in their racing career so far.

 Formula 4: FIA’s global pathway